Worldwide Machinery Group: 75-Year Family Dynasty Ends in 41-Day 363 Sale

 Three Generations of Family Ownership

 Third-generation leadership and the energy pivot.
-When Evan and Adam Greenberg (third generation) assumed leadership in 1991, they executed a strategic pivot that would define the company's identity for three decades.
-The brothers recognized the growth potential in the energy sector—particularly pipeline construction—and established a Pipeline Division that grew to become a leading global provider of specialized pipeline construction equipment.
-This strategic reorientation capitalized on the expansion of natural gas infrastructure across North America and energy development in emerging markets.
+When Evan and Adam Greenberg (third generation) assumed leadership in 1991, they pivoted the company toward the energy sector, particularly pipeline construction, and established a Pipeline Division that provided specialized pipeline construction equipment.

-By the time of the bankruptcy filing, the company's business mix reflected this energy-sector focus while maintaining its civil construction foundation.
-Approximately 70% of revenue derived from civil infrastructure projects—road construction, site development, and general heavy construction.
+By the time of the bankruptcy filing, approximately 70% of revenue derived from civil infrastructure projects—road construction, site development, and general heavy construction.
 The remaining 30% came from pipeline construction (approximately 25%) and renewable energy initiatives (approximately 5%).
-The company operated seven full-service equipment yards in key U.S. markets including Denver, Salt Lake City, Dallas, and Dickinson, North Dakota—the last location serving the Bakken shale formation that became a major production region in the 2010s.
+The company operated seven full-service equipment yards in key U.S. markets including Denver, Salt Lake City, Dallas, and Dickinson, North Dakota.

 Corporate restructuring and the 2024 default.
-Despite seven decades of family-guided growth, the company's capital structure became increasingly stressed in the 2020s.
 In January 2022, Worldwide executed a corporate restructuring under a new Delaware holding company and secured a $50 million second-lien term loan from Caspian Capital to enhance liquidity.
-Caspian—a mezzanine lender that also acquired a 10% equity stake in the company as part of the transaction—would become a central figure in the capital structure, ultimately holding over $70.9 million in secured claims by the time of filing.
+Caspian, which also acquired a 10% equity stake in the company as part of the transaction, held over $70.9 million in secured claims by the time of filing.

-The 2022 recapitalization failed to stabilize the company's financial position.
-By 2024, Worldwide defaulted on its first-lien credit facility, triggering the beginning of the end of family governance.
+By 2024, Worldwide defaulted on its first-lien credit facility.
 In January 2025, at the insistence of secured lenders, Alan, Evan, and Adam Greenberg resigned from the Board of Directors.
-This forced departure ended three generations of direct family governance after 76 years.
-Management transitioned to a Restructuring Committee and a Chief Restructuring Officer (Scott Avila of Paladin Management Group), with the Greenberg family reduced to equity holders with no formal governance role.
+The resignations ended three generations of direct family governance after 76 years.
+Management transitioned to a Restructuring Committee and a Chief Restructuring Officer (Scott Avila of Paladin Management Group).

 Confluence of Distress Factors

 COVID-19 and the pipeline industry collapse.
-The COVID-19 pandemic created construction slowdowns that reduced demand for the company's core civil infrastructure equipment as projects delayed or cancelled across multiple sectors.
-While this represented a significant near-term revenue impact, the more consequential damage occurred in the pipeline business that the third-generation Greenbergs had spent three decades building.
+The COVID-19 pandemic created construction slowdowns that reduced demand for the company's civil infrastructure equipment as projects were delayed or cancelled across multiple sectors.
 Volatile oil prices during 2020-2021 drove what the First Day Declaration characterized as a "catastrophic decline" in the pipeline industry.

-The collapse of oil prices in early 2020—with West Texas Intermediate briefly going negative in April 2020—devastated the economics of new pipeline projects.
-Major infrastructure cancellations followed, including the Keystone XL pipeline and other projects affected by federal policy changes in 2021.
-For Worldwide, which had built its Pipeline Division into a global leader in specialized equipment for these projects, the industry contraction eliminated a growth engine that had driven expansion for decades.
-The approximately 25% of revenue derived from pipeline construction was suddenly in structural decline rather than expansion mode.
+The collapse of oil prices in early 2020—with West Texas Intermediate briefly going negative in April 2020—was followed by cancellations of major infrastructure projects, including the Keystone XL pipeline and other projects affected by federal policy changes in 2021.
+For Worldwide, whose Pipeline Division provided specialized equipment for pipeline construction, the contraction reduced pipeline-related activity.
+The approximately 25% of revenue derived from pipeline construction was in decline.

 Overleveraged capital structure.
-The company's debt load relative to its asset base and revenue generation capacity proved unsustainable as industry conditions deteriorated.
-By August 2025, Worldwide carried approximately $223 million in liabilities against only $116 million in consolidated assets—a liability-to-asset ratio approaching 2:1 that left no margin for error.
+By August 2025, Worldwide carried approximately $223 million in liabilities against only $116 million in consolidated assets—a liability-to-asset ratio approaching 2:1.
 For fiscal year ending June 30, 2025, the company generated approximately $67 million in revenue, resulting in a debt-to-revenue ratio of roughly 3.3x.

-The capital structure's complexity created additional challenges for any workout.
 Caspian Capital held over $70.9 million in second-lien secured debt while simultaneously maintaining a 10% equity position.
-This dual creditor-equity role meant Caspian's interests did not align cleanly with either secured lenders seeking maximum recovery on their claims or equity holders seeking to preserve residual value.
-The ABL lenders holding the first-lien position controlled the senior secured claims but faced potential disputes over adequate protection and credit bid rights.
+The ABL lenders holding the first-lien position controlled the senior secured claims, and credit bid rights were disputed during the sale process.

 The lender-liquidator side deal.
-While COVID-19 impacts, oil price volatility, and excessive leverage created the underlying distress, the precipitating event for the chapter 11 filing was a disputed arrangement between the company's ABL lenders and liquidator Gordon Brothers that the Debtors alleged violated contractual obligations and threatened value destruction.
+The filing followed a disputed arrangement between the company's ABL lenders and liquidator Gordon Brothers that the Debtors alleged violated contractual obligations and would lead to liquidation rather than a going-concern sale.

 The sequence began when the company, under its Restructuring Committee, marketed the business for sale.
 Gordon Brothers participated in that process and, according to court filings, submitted what the Debtors characterized as an "uncompetitive bid."
 Following that unsuccessful bid, Gordon Brothers approached the Debtors seeking permission to speak with the ABL lenders about a different transaction structure—purchasing the lenders' debt at less than par value, which would give Gordon Brothers standing to control the senior secured claims and potentially dictate the sale outcome.

 Gordon Brothers and the ABL lenders subsequently entered an exclusive arrangement.
 The Debtors allege this arrangement was precluded by the non-disclosure agreement Gordon Brothers had signed with Worldwide during the marketing process.
-More critically from a value perspective, the lender-liquidator side deal threatened to substitute a liquidation outcome for the going-concern sale that management and the Greenberg family believed would maximize value and preserve jobs.
-Rather than allow a potentially value-destroying liquidation process to proceed outside bankruptcy court supervision, the company filed chapter 11 to preserve its ability to execute the going-concern sale through a court-approved process.
+The company filed chapter 11 to pursue a court-approved going-concern sale.

 Capital Structure and Key Creditors

-The company's debt structure featured a first-lien ABL facility of undisclosed size, a $70+ million Caspian second-lien position, and significant trade creditors whose relationships proved important enough that the going-concern buyer agreed to assume approximately $13.1 million in trade liabilities as part of the purchase price.
+The company's debt structure featured a first-lien ABL facility of undisclosed size, a $70+ million Caspian second-lien position, and trade creditors, with the going-concern buyer agreeing to assume approximately $13.1 million in trade liabilities as part of the purchase price.

 | Creditor | Amount | Position |